cshum/scm-music-player/README.md

 * __Continous Playback Cross Pages__ - Seamless playback throughout your website.
 * __Full Featured Control__ - With play, pause, next, previous, seek, shuffle, repeat mode, volume and more.
 * __Custom Skins__ - Match your look and feel.
 Choose or design your own skin with CSS.
-* __Dynamic Playlist__ - Music from various sources: MP3, RSS Podcast, Youtube Playlist via HTML5 or Flash.
+* __Dynamic Playlist__ - Music from various sources: MP3, RSS, SoundCloud, Youtube playlist - with HTML5 or Flash.
 * __Flexible UI__ - Dockable player on top or bottom.
 Playlist can be toggled.
 * __Setup Wizard__ - Create your SCM Music Player without any pain.